 Ireland Bikefest 2020 Tour

-Riding through through 5 coastal counties Sligo, Mayo, Galway, Clare & Kerry and then enjoying 3 nights in Killarney at the 4 star hotel, The Brehon, which is located next to the festival site for Ireland BikeFest.
+Ride through the 5 coastal counties of Sligo, Mayo, Galway, Clare & Kerry and then enjoy 3 nights in Killarney at the 4 star hotel, The Brehon, which is located next to the festival site for Ireland BikeFest.

 - BMW Rental Motorcycles equipped with panniers, removable linings and top box

 - 9 nights accommodation in 3 & 4 star B&B’s and hotels.
 Start your tour in the heritage town of Trim, Co.
 Meath, and finish your tour at the 4 star hotel & spa, The Brehon, located on the grounds of Ireland BikeFest.